 The duties pertaining to Search Services are contained in Chapter 3 of part 3 of the Bill.
-The exemption that applied to Search in the draft Bill from Category 1 status has been repeated in the Online Safety Bill.
-This is not a realistic understanding of the harms caused by Search systems and requires address.

-Antisemitism Policy Trust research has found that changes to Google's algorithm reduced antisemitic searches.9 We have also worked with Microsoft Bing on similar issues, including its search bar promoting users towards the phrase 'Jews are bds'.
+Whilst Search Services are bound by the same duties as user-touser services in respect of illegal content, the user empowerment duties - that is friction in the system - does not apply to these services, this despite work we have undertaken which demonstrates the harm caused by search.
+Antisemitism Policy Trust research has found that changes to Google's algorithm reduced antisemitic searches.
+11 We have also worked with Microsoft Bing on similar issues, including its search bar promoting users towards the phrase 'Jews are b\\\\\ds'.
 Exemptions to the duties on search systems might equally apply to Amazon Alexa or the Siri service, despite these facilities directing people to antisemitic content.

-The joint committee recongised that search engines are more than passive indexes.
+The joint committee recognised that search engines are more than passive indexes.
 "They rely on algorithmic ranking and often include automatic design features like autocomplete and voice activated searches that can steer people in the direction of content that puts them or others at risk of harm"....
 "It is reasonable to expect them to come under the Bill's requirements and, in particular, for them to conduct risk assessments of their system design to ensure it mitigates rather exacerbates risks of harm".
 Sadly, the Government failed to heed to committee's warning and at present people will be left open to harm through search.
-This requires amendment to ensure Search engine design features that lead to legal harms follow similar requirements for user-touser platforms.
-We recommend amending the Bill to add a risk assessment, policy response and consistency of enforcement requirement for Category 2A search engines, with a power for Ofcom to command smaller high risk search engines to comply with Category 2A requirements.